Particle acceleration and multi-messenger radiation from Ultra-Luminous X-ray Sources: A new class of Galactic PeVatrons: Results

-The parameter space scan combined with the previous analytic argument suggests that typical ULXs can reach the PeV range for a wide range of mass loss rate and terminal wind speed.
+The parameter space scan combined with the previous analytic argument suggests that typical ULXs can reach the PeV range for a wide range of mass-loss rates and terminal wind speeds.
 In particular, the maximum energy is an increasing function of these macroscopic parameters.
-The magnetic field amplitude, parametrized by $\epsilon_B$, is also influencing monotonically the maximum energy, whereas the dependence of the latter on the coherence length is non-trivial as the maximum energy might occur in different regimes of the diffusion coefficient.
+The magnetic-field amplitude, parametrized by $\epsilon_B$, also influences the maximum energy monotonically, whereas the dependence of the latter on the coherence length is nontrivial as the maximum energy might occur in different regimes of the diffusion coefficient.
 Finally, we noticed that particularly powerful ULXs could access several tens of PeV.